 The day was hot and sunny.
 It was a late summer afternoon.
 A breeze came up the hill from the sea below.

-A young man and women hurried down the hill, pushing and shoving, laughing and smoking cigarettes.
+A young man and woman hurried down the hill, pushing and shoving, laughing and smoking cigarettes.
 They wore sunglasses and the latest in neoplastic fashion; there seemed to be corners at their shoulders.
 The young man took off his glasses and pushed the girl into the path of the old man.
 She cursed and whipped around, causing the old man to halt his progress.
 She laughed nervously and shot a look of derision over her sunglasses towards the young man.
-The young man smiled, animal like, and looking down at the old man said, "Who are you, old man?"
+The young man smiled, animal-like, and looking down at the old man said, "Who are you, old man?"

-"Who am I?", the old man echoed back.
-Smiling at the young man.
-"I am!, and yet, a meaning maker, after all.", his eyes glistened.
-"I am, swimming in a sea of Love, where it is never too late!", he laughed and chortled in his white beard.
-A softness in his expression.
+"Who am I?" the old man echoed back, smiling at the young man.
+"I am!
+And yet, a meaning maker, after all."
+His eyes glistened.
+"I am swimming in a sea of Love, where it is never too late!"
+He laughed and chortled in his white beard, a softness in his expression.

-The young man made rude threatening gestures and screamed angrily, "Ah, you're just a crazy old man!"
+The young man made rude, threatening gestures and screamed angrily, "Ah, you're just a crazy old man!"
 The young man grabbed the girl by the arm, pulling her to him as he strutted down the hill.
 She resisted slightly, staring back at the old man with a curious look.

 The old man had turned, watching them hurry by, and said, "That I am, yes, that I am!"
 The old man continued his walk up the hill.

-The old man sat down at a bus stop to rest.
-Looking up at the billowing clouds above.
+The old man sat down at a bus stop to rest, looking up at the billowing clouds above.
 The young girl came running back, stopping before him.
-Her breathing loud and raspy from years of smoking.
-She took off her sunglasses, and asked, " Whaddya mean, a meaning maker?
+Her breathing was loud and raspy from years of smoking.
+She took off her sunglasses and asked, "Whad’dya mean, a meaning maker?
 That's crazy talk!"
 She cocked her head to one side with a quizzical look.

-The old man looked up at her, smiling, he said, "Oh my dear daughter, The place that I am sitting, He makes this place for me.
+The old man looked up at her, smiling.
+He said, "Oh my dear daughter, the place that I am sitting, He makes this place for me.
 The thoughts that I am thinking, He makes those thoughts for me.
 The sights and sounds that I am seeing and hearing, He makes those sights and sounds for me."

 "Let go, dearest daughter, let go of your loneliness and shame."
 He smiled tenderly.
 Her arms now hung at her sides and she looked down at the ground.
 "You are becoming what you ought to be!
-Knower and known - you are the original face, full of His grace!
+Knower and known—you are the original face, full of His grace!
 Let go to the beautiful Alive, dear daughter."
 The old man closed his eyes, as if in prayer.

-She began to feel something in her chest, a pressure building there like before a cry.
-But different.
-A feeling of sweet sorrow filled her, a longing for something arose, like a long forgotten memory.
+She began to feel something in her chest, a pressure building there like before a cry, but different.
+A feeling of sweet sorrow filled her; a longing for something arose, like a long-forgotten memory.
 Her mind began to settle.
-She felt a breeze on her cheek as she watched a dragon fly whiz past, its wings glittering, rainbow like, in the sunlight.
+She felt a breeze on her cheek as she watched a dragonfly whiz past, its wings glittering, rainbow-like, in the sunlight.

 The old man watched her disappear around a corner.
 He helped himself up with his cane and continued his walk.
 His heart aching with longing, a feeling of sweet sorrow, carrying him towards the Divine.
 He smiled to himself and said aloud, to no one in particular, "Yes, I am full of it!"